Raymond Riles: Resentencing

 In February 2021, Harris County District Attorney Kim Ogg said that she supported Riles's request for resentencing before the Texas Court of Criminal Appeals.
 She said that today certain factors, like a history of childhood trauma, must be considered before a defendant is sentenced, and she said that Riles is entitled to the same considerations as defendants who are being sentenced today.
 On April 14, 2021, the Texas Court of Criminal Appeals granted Riles's habeas petition for a new sentencing hearing.

 Riles appeared on Zoom for his resentencing hearing on June 9, 2021.
 His attorneys requested that the hearing be conducted on Zoom because Riles was at high risk for contracting COVID-19; in addition to his mental illness, Riles has been treated for heart disease and prostate cancer.
 State district judge Ana Martinez presided over the hearing.
 Members of Henry's family appeared at the hearing but did not make statements.

 Martinez resentenced Riles to life imprisonment with the possibility of parole.
 Since Texas did not issue sentences of life imprisonment without the possibility of parole ("life without parole") at the time of Riles's conviction, Martinez could not hand down that sentence.
-Riles immediately became eligible for parole consideration, and his attorneys said that a parole review would be conducted.
-Attorney Jim Marcus said that while Riles was in poor health, he could be cared for by family members if granted parole.
+Riles immediately became eligible for parole consideration.
+He was denied parole in November 2021 and January 2025.
+The parole board cited the nature of his crime as the basis for their decisions.